-Longtime San Diegan Dr. John Robert (Bob) Beyster is remembered as many things – gifted scientist, successful entrepreneur, and loving father and husband, to name a few.
+Longtime San Diegan Dr. John Robert (Bob) Beyster is remembered as a gifted scientist, successful entrepreneur, and loving father and husband, to name a few.
 But above all, he was a remarkable man who changed the world for the better, even after he passed in 2014.

 A believer in the value of employee empowerment, Bob designed the company so that ownership and profits belonged to the employees.